BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/Package-Automation/README.md

 The commnenting will allow you to reveiew your package shipping (and other) jobs, and know the element or member name that contains the lines of JCL.

-## The return of Package Shipments via Package Notes
+## Designating Package Shipments via Package Notes

+With this option, you can place package shipment expectations into the package notes at the time the package is created.
+Package reviewers can review expected shipments and make adjustments as needed.
+After the package executes, only entries remaining in the Notes trigger package shipments.
+There can be up to 8 destinations entered - one for each Note line - for a package.

-This feature was removed for a while, but has been returned.
-You can use the [Package Builder](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Field-Developed-Programs/ISPF-tools-for-Quick-Edit-and-Endevor/Package.rex) in the [**ISPF-tools-for-Quick-Edit-and-Endevor**](https://github.com/BroadcomMFD/broadcom-product-scripts/tree/main/endevor/Field-Developed-Programs/ISPF-tools-for-Quick-Edit-and-Endevor) folder, or do your formatting of text strings into the  package notes.
-Then, the package creator, and approvers can tailor the notes to select which pre-configured destinations are applicable for the package.
+If you use the [Package Builder](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Field-Developed-Programs/ISPF-tools-for-Quick-Edit-and-Endevor/Package.rex) in the [**ISPF-tools-for-Quick-Edit-and-Endevor**](https://github.com/BroadcomMFD/broadcom-product-scripts/tree/main/endevor/Field-Developed-Programs/ISPF-tools-for-Quick-Edit-and-Endevor) folder, you can further automate this feature.
+SHIPRULE entries that match the package content are copied into the package Notes automatically.
+Or, if you prefer, do your automation or formatting of text strings when the package is being created.

-When the package Executes and the notes are formatted in this manner, as package shipping instructions, then shipments will be limited to those referenced by the package notes.
-Here is an example of package Notes that request shipments for a package.
+Package notes must be formatted in this manner - as package shipping instructions.

       .........1.........2.........3.........4.........5.........6